Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Silver sage is easy to divide.
 The crowns develop offshoots.
 An offshoot is a small plant that is produced by the mother plant.
 It is usually attached to the mother plant by an underground rhizome.

-In the spring, carefully dig up the rosette that you want to divide.
+In the spring, carefully dig up the rosette of leaves that you want to divide.
 Gently break off any offshoots that have their own roots.
 Replant the crown and the newly separated offshoots at least 2 feet apart.

 How to Grow Silver Sage From Seed